timmybytes/timmybytes-blog/README.md

 ## Contributing

 I'm not currently looking for contributors to this project, as it's intended to be a fully self-built site.
-However, if you'd like to request a feature or report an issue, please do!
+However, if you'd like to request a feature (especially around accessibility!!) or report an issue, please do!